onewheelskyward/lita-onewheel-xkcd/readme.rst

 :xkcd ballmer: returns my favorite Steve Ballmer comic.
 :xkcd next: returns the next comic by index.
 :xkcd prev: returns the previous comic by index.
+:xkcdupdate: Updates the database with the latest comics.
+Manually, for now.

 Engineering Notes
 -----------------